Lab Report │

 Key Takeaways

-• Tournament success requires three strategic windows: Pre-game fueling 2-3 hours before (2-3g carbs per kg + moderate protein), between-game recovery within 30 minutes (15-20g protein + 30-60g carbs), and sustained energy snacks every 90-120 minutes
+Tournament success runs on three windows: pre-game eating 2-3 hours before (2-3g carbs per kg plus moderate protein), between-game recovery within 30 minutes (15-20g protein plus 30-60g carbs), and sustained snacks every 90-120 minutes.

-• Heat stability prevents missed windows: Protein bars melt at 78°F; heat-stable options like Gummy Gainz (140°F tolerance) ensure reliable fueling regardless of tournament conditions
+Heat stability prevents missed windows: protein bars melt at 78°F. Heat-stable options like Gummy Gainz Co (past 100°F+ tolerance) keep the recovery food edible regardless of tournament conditions.

-• Systematic fueling beats reactive approach: Champions fuel by schedule, not hunger cues—cumulative glycogen debt from under-fueling destroys game 3-4 performance
+Systematic intake beats reactive eating: champions eat by schedule, not hunger cues.
+Cumulative glycogen debt from under-fueling destroys game 3 and 4 performance.